-The Bank's deposits are insured by the FDIC to the full extent provided in the Federal Deposit Insurance Act, and the bank pays assessments to the FDIC for that coverage.
-Under the FDIC's risk-based deposit insurance assessment system, an insured institution's deposit insurance premium is computed by multiplying the institution's assessment base by the institution's assessment rate.
-The following information applies to an institution's assessment base and assessment rate:
+The bank's deposits are insured by the FDIC to the full extent provided in the Federal Deposit Insurance Act, and the bank pays assessments to the FDIC for that coverage.
+Under the FDIC's risk-based deposit insurance assessment system, an insured institution's deposit insurance premium is computed by multiplying the institution's assessment base by the institution's assessment rate:

-- Assessment Base.
-An institution's assessment base equals the institution's average consolidated total assets during a particular assessment period, minus the institution's average tangible equity capital (i.e., Tier 1 capital) during such period. - Assessment Rate.
+- · Assessment Base.
+An institution's assessment base equals the institution's average consolidated total assets during a particular assessment period, minus the institution's average tangible equity capital (that is, Tier 1 capital) during such period. - Assessment Rate.
 An institution's assessment rate is assigned by the FDIC on a quarterly basis.
 To assign an assessment rate, the FDIC designates an institution as falling into one of four risk categories, or as being a large and highly complex financial institution.
 The FDIC determines an institution's risk category based on the level of the institution's capitalization and on supervisory evaluations provided to the FDIC by the institution's primary federal regulator.
 Each risk category designation contains upward and downward adjustment factors based on long-term unsecured debt and brokered deposits.
 Assessment rates currently range from 0.025% per annum for an institution in the lowest risk category with the maximum downward adjustment, to 0.45% per annum for an institution in the highest risk category with the maximum upward adjustment.
-For the fourth quarter of 2013, the Bank's assessment rate was set at \$0.0133, or \$0.0532 annually, per \$100 of assessment base.
+For the fourth quarter of 2014, the bank's assessment rate was set at \$0.0125, or \$0.05 annually, per \$100 of assessment base.

 In addition to its risk-based insurance assessments, the FDIC also imposes Financing Corporation ("FICO") assessments to help pay the \$780 million in annual interest payments on the \$8 billion of bonds issued in the late 1980s as part of the government rescue of the savings and loan industry.
-For the fourth quarter of 2013, the FICO assessment was equal to \$0.0016, or \$0.0064 annually, per \$100 of assessment base.
+For the fourth quarter of 2014, the FICO assessment was equal to \$0.0015, or \$0.0060 annually, per \$100 of assessment base.
 These assessments will continue until the bonds mature in 2019.